pramaniks/ecs-fargate-dotnetcore-cdk/README.md

   * Create the docher image from the build.
   * Push the docker image to AWS ECR image repository.
   * Push the build artifacts in S3 bucket.
-* The build artifacts now pushed to S3 bucket will be consumed by the AWS code deploy to create a deployment in ECS cluster fargate serverless environment.
+* The build artifacts pushed to S3 bucket will be consumed by the AWS code deploy to create a deployment in ECS cluster fargate serverless environment.